The structure of this final exercise for the course is a bit

 code_folding: hide -> By default, the code chunks are hidden, but

-you display them by clicking the Code
+you display them by clicking the Code buttons in the

-HTML
+HTML document

 theme: flatly -> The Bootswatch them flatly is used to style the document